Physical Therapy vs. Physical Rehabilitation – What’s the Difference?

 Speech and Language Therapy

-When your ability to speak properly is affected, this is called dysphasia.
+When your ability to speak properly is affected, this is called aphasia.
 Some physicians may use the term aphasia interchangeably, while others use aphasia when referring to a total loss of the ability to speak.

 Share This Post: